-- The extension will enable SPO to continue to carry out its activities to capacitate CBOs, WOs, and PDCs by the National Centre and by SPO Punjab; - SPO will have an opportunity to fully prepare and upgrade itself for its next five-year plan; - The extension will provide time for SPO to negotiate with potential donors and secure funding for the next five years; and - NC and Punjab-based programme will be aligned with Turbat-based programme, which would provide technical backstopping and help monitor the Turbat-based Programme from the National Center in order to achieve the agreed results of the programme.
+- The extension will enable SPO's National Center and SPO Punjab to continue its activities to capacitate CBOs, WOs, and PDCs. - SPO will have an opportunity to fully prepare and upgrade itself for its next five-year plan; - The extension will provide time for SPO to negotiate with potential donors and secure funding for the next five years; and - SPO's programmes at Turbat, Punjab and the National Center will be aligned, and the National Center will provide technical backstopping and monitoring to the Turbat programme.

-In another initiative to increase programme resources, SPO applied for tax exemption to the Pakistan

-Commission of Income Tax in February 2003.
+In another initiative to increase programme resources, SPO applied for tax exemption to the Pakistan Commission of Income Tax in February 2003.
 The organization is in the process of responding to queries and making required amendments in the Memorandum and Article of Association.

-8.8 Establishment of Residential Training Facilities
+Establishment of Residential Training Facilities

-A large part of SPO's resources is spent on the trainings it conducts for community-based organizations.
+A large part of SPO's resources is spent on the trainings it conducts for CBOs and WOs.
 SPO took a major step towards self-sustainability during the reporting period by establishing Training Sections at four of its regional offices.
 These institutes, which have been established in Hyderabad, Multan, D.I.Khan and Turbat, comprise of residential facilities attached with fully equipped training halls.
 This initiative has built SPO's assets and proved significantly cost-effective as all types of trainings can be conducted in-house.

-8.9 Induction of Internal Auditor
+8.7 Induction of Internal Auditor